zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 1. Open the file `<Zowe instance directory>/instance.env`.
 2. Find the property `APIML_MAX_CONNECTIONS_PER_ROUTE` and set the value to an appropriate positive integer.
 3. Find the property `APIML_MAX_TOTAL_CONNECTIONS` and set the value to an appropriate positive integer.

-# API Mediation Layer as a standalone component

-By default, the Gateway, Zowe System Services, and Virtual Desktop start when Zowe runs.
-To limit consumed resources when the Virtual Desktop or Zowe System Services are not required, it is possible to specify which components start in the context of Zowe.
-No change is required during the installation process to support this setup.

-Once Zowe is installed, use the following procedure to limit which components start.

-**Follow these steps:**

-1. Open the file `<Zowe instance directory>/instance.env`.
-2. Find the property `LAUNCH_COMPONENT_GROUPS` and set `GATEWAY`
-3. Restart Zowe&trade.

-To learn more about the related section of the environment file, see [Creating and configuring the Zowe instance directory](../configure-instance-directory.md#component-groups).